 This is the best-case scenario, though.
 Most people don’t have access to a rotary tiller.
 So what you can do instead is top dress your soil with 3-4 inches of organic matter (once again, such as compost, peat moss, fine bark, and sawdust), and work it into the soil as best you can with a metal garden rake.
 This isn’t quite as efficient as the rotary tiller, but it will get the job done.
 Organic matter WILL make its way down, it just takes time.

 You’ll need to do this about every year and every year your soil should improve a bit.
 We do recommend providing supplemental plant food for any plants in these areas that you’re trying to adjust.
 Microorganisms can make certain nutrients unavailable while they’re altering your soil, but they will be returned to the soil later in the year.

 If you’re trying to grow a plant that prefers acidic soil during this time, test your soil’s pH.
 If it’s registering as alkaline, supplement it with elemental sulfur.
 This lowers the soil pH gradually over several months and it won’t damage your plant (as long as you apply the appropriate amount).

-Oh, and one other thing to consider, NEVER ADD SAND.
+One other thing to consider, NEVER ADD SAND.
 You can improve the drainage of non-clay soils by adding sand.
 But if you add sand to your clay soil, you will make your problems 100% worse.
-The clay will bind with the sand and become deeply reminiscent of concrete.
+The clay will bind with the sand and become similar to concrete.